sebastianappler/fits/README.md

 Run docker image with your `from` and `to` folders:
 ```
-docker run -v $HOME/fits/from:/from -v $HOME/fits/to:/to -it fits
+docker run -v $HOME/fits/from:/from -v $HOME/fits/to:/to -v /$HOME/code/fits/config:/config -it fits
 ```

 If you're using SSH you need specify the mount path for `known_hosts` to docker:
 ```
-docker run -v /$HOME/fits/from:/from -v /$HOME/.ssh:/.ssh -it fits
+docker run -v /$HOME/fits/from:/from -v /$HOME/.ssh:/.ssh -v /$HOME/code/fits/config:/config -it fits
 ```

 ## Config
-To use fits put a `from` and `to` destination in your `config.toml`
+To use fits put a `from` and `to` destination in your `config/config.toml`

 ### File system
 Supports `[from]` and `[to]`